DigitalPublishingToolkit/Society-of-the-Query-Reader/essays/JobinGlassey_def/index.markdown

 May, Christopher.
 ‘The Information Society as Mega-Machine’, *Information, Communication & Society* 3.2 (2000): 241-265.

-Pariser, Eli. *The Filter Bubble.
-What the Internet Is Hiding from You,*
+Pariser, Eli. *The Filter Bubble: What the Internet Is Hiding from You,*
 London: Penguin Books Ltd., 2011.

 Röhle, Theo. *Der Google-Komplex: Über Macht Im Zeitalter Des